Natural Resources

 Hydrological functions

 Water is the principal factor limiting herbage production on this site.
-The site is dominated by soils in hydrologic group A. Infiltration varies from rapid to very rapid and runoff potential varies from negligible to very low depending on soil hydrologic group and ground cover.
+The site is dominated by soils in hydrologic group A. Infiltration is rapid; runoff potential varies from very low to medium depending on slope percent, surface texture, and ground cover.
 In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
 Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

 Recreational uses